Thursday, May 29, 2008

 Later this evening we arrived in Spokane, WA and found a KOA campground.
 We're hoping to get some more sleep tonight and depending on the fact that it's going to be warmer than up in the mountains.

 Supper is leftover potatoes fried with onions, tomatoes (from the Farmer's Market in Vancouver) and garlic.
 It was pretty good.
-Now that's a camping supper!
-Everything tastes better cooked outside.

 A shot of our campground for the night.
 It's quite typical; lots of RV's, some campers and hardly any tents.
 Tomorrow it's on to Idaho.